garyburke888/project-1/README.md

 <h2>CODE</h2>

-* The idea and basic code structure for the main menu came from the ‘Resume’ site in the code institute course content.
+* The idea and basic code structure for the main  nav menu came from the ‘Resume’ site in the code institute course content.
 * The idea and basic code structure for the featured content section came from the ‘Whiskey Drop’ site in the code institute course content.
-* The code for the carousel, table and contact form is from bootstrap.
+* The code for the carousel, mailing list sign-up, table and contact form is from bootstrap.
+* Bootstrap modals are used throughout for buttons that don't link anywhere yet.
-* The style of the social media links came from code institute course content.
+* The styling of the social media links came from code institute course content.
 * Icons from Font Awesome are used throughout.

 <h1>ACKNOWLEDGEMENTS</h1>

-* Code Institute – some design ideas and code structure.
+* Code Institute – design ideas and code structure.
 * Gerard McBride – mentor.
 * Gary Burke – designer.